EluzaiNeielofir/EluzaiNeielofir/README.md

 EluzaiNeielofir/README.md

-Hi 👋 I'm a Junior Data Analyst
+Hi 👋 I'm a Data Analyst
 =======================================

- Junior Data Analyst with a passion for leveraging Machine Learning to empower businesses with AI-driven insights and decisions.
+ An individual with a passion for leveraging Machine Learning to empower businesses with AI-driven insights and decisions.
 ---------------------------------------------------------------------------------------------------------------------------------

 I've been learning to code for 3 years.
 After switching career to tech industry, I've found my passion in Data Science and Analysis.